 Growing up, I was always the weird kid in any group.
 I was introverted and kept to myself most of the time.
 Until the subject of my latest obsession came up, that is.
-Then, I couldn’t shut the fuck, dumping information like crazy even as I saw the other person’s eyes begin to glaze over and they started to drool a bit.
+Then, I couldn’t shut the fuck up, dumping information like crazy even as I saw the other person’s eyes begin to glaze over and they started to drool a bit.
 And, I’ve always been socially awkward, with an uncanny ability for saying exactly the wrong fucking thing at exactly the wrong fucking time.
 Add in my complete inability to pick up on social cues and the fact that I have trouble accepting a compliment and you can see that my social life is basically a disaster of fucking biblical proportions.
 All that to say I was a weird kid.
-And really, none of this has changed: I’m also a weird-ass adult.
+And really, none of this has changed: I’m a weird-ass adult.

-Loving Freaks….
-With a Few Caveats
+Loving Freaks… With a Few Caveats